tband/linux-employ/README.md

 # linux-employ
 This script is for employing (or should I say deploying..)
 Linux.
 It's part of the Dutch [Linux Repair Cafe](https://www.repaircafe.org/linux-repair-cafe/) initiative where interested users are supported to give their laptop a second life by installing Linux.
-The main goal is prevent e-waste.
+The main goal is to prevent e-waste.

 This project creates a server for decentralized installation using network boot (IPXE).
 As the Repair Cafe locations not always have internet access the image to install has already been created and is available on the server.
 The image itself can be downloaded here : https://sourceforge.net/projects/linux-iso/files<br/>
 If only a few computers need to be installed, creating a bootable USB stick is easier.
 If the amount of installations is larger, a centralized server is more convient.